department-of-veterans-affairs/veteran-facing-services-tools/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! :heart:

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us project owners and smooth out the experience for all involved.
 The team looks forward to your contributions!

 As this is a monorepo housing [multiple projects](https://github.com/department-of-veterans-affairs/veteran-facing-services-tools#packages), there are a few ways to contribute.